prenli/FA/README.md

 Then, run  _`yarn build`_ to build the deployable version.

-In order to deploy the built application to your FA test environment, follow the instructions at https://documentation.fasolutions.com/en/customizing-fa-client-portal.html.FACF-51
+In order to deploy the built application to your FA test environment, follow the instructions at https://documentation.fasolutions.com/en/customizing-fa-client-portal.html.

-Updates to readme